Albani Brewery: Beers

-Giraf Beer

-Giraf Beer is a strong pilsener.
+Giraf Beer is a strong pilsener which is produced in two varieties: red (7.3% ABV) and black (10% ABV).
 It was first brewed in 1962, when Odense Zoo's giraffe (Danish: giraf) Kalle was found dead, as the Albani Breweries had previously used this giraffe in its advertisement, it decided to create a special beer, the profits of which would be spent on purchasing a new giraffe for the zoo.
 The first year's production raised enough funds to buy two giraffes for the zoo.